 The problem with the weather is that it

 doesn't always adhere to the forecast.
-With very good conditions forecast, we made our decision to clear out of Panama.
+With a very good weather forecast, we decided to clear out of Panama.
 We actually

 cleared out on Tuesday with a planned departure on Thursday.